-Polypeptides are a class of compounds composed of amino acids linked by peptide bonds, and are chemically active substances ubiquitous in living organisms.
+Polypeptides are a class of compounds composed of amino acids linked by peptide bonds and are chemically active substances ubiquitous in living organisms.
 If you want to custom polypeptides, we would be honored to answer your questions.

 According to the classification method commonly used in the international pharmaceutical industry, drugs with more than 100 amino acid molecules belong to protein drugs, while drugs with less than 100 amino acid molecules belong to polypeptide drugs.

 At present, tens of thousands of polypeptides have been found in organisms, and most of them have physiological activities, involving hormones, nerves, cell growth and reproduction, and other fields.